ASC vs. Hospital | Kentuckiana Pain Specialists Radcliff

 Patients at Kentuckiana Pain Specialists also benefit from continuity of care.
 The same physician who manages your consultations and treatment plan also performs your procedure in the same building.
 There is no need to travel to a separate hospital, register with a new system, or coordinate between multiple facilities.

-How to Prepare for a Procedure at an ASC
+How to Prepare for Your ASC Procedure

 Preparing for a pain procedure at an ambulatory surgery center is straightforward.
 Here is a general overview of what to expect before, during, and after your visit: